Working via Proxy – Linux Endpoints

 Consider the following:

-- Some of your apps or processes (other than Action1 agent) may use the UPPER CASE version of proxy rules, so you may need to add it, too:
+- Since some applications may use the UPPER CASE version of proxy rules, it is recommended to add it, too:

 - Other environment variables set for your infrastructure can be preserved.